 The hike is just 2 miles round trip, starting at Woody Gap on GA Hwy 6.

-While it is one of the more difficult North Georgia hiking trails, the hike to Blood Mountain’s summit is well worth the trek, offering truly enchanting views from the top of the Appalachian Trail’s highest summit in Georgia.
+While it is one of the more difficult North Georgia trails, hiking the Blood Mountain’s summit trail is well worth the trek, offering truly enchanting views from the top of the Appalachian Trail’s highest summit in Georgia.

 The hike starts at the Byron Reece Trailhead and reaches the summit at 2.15 miles, next to a rock building constructed by the Civilian Conservation Corps back in the 1930s.